-The Investment Strategy of the Fund is to invest monies in a prudent and diversified manner, in accordance with the Scheme regulations and in recognition of the inherent risks that accompany any investment in the respective asset classes.
+The investment strategy of the Fund is to invest monies in a prudent and diversified manner, in accordance with the Scheme regulations and in recognition of the inherent risks that accompany any investment in the respective asset classes.
 The strategy is set out in the Statement of Investment Principles which can be viewed on request.

 A revised investment strategy was approved in February 2019.
 The process of transitioning to the revised strategy started during 2019 with the selection, appointment, and onboarding of new fund managers.
-Although the transition of investments was subsequently delayed in Quarter 1 2020 due to the impact of COVID-19 on the financial markets, significant steps have been taken towards the Fund's interim-target allocation during the year.
-The revised asset allocation and range guidelines were applied with effect from December 2019 and are shown in the Asset Allocation table below together with the actual asset allocation at 31 March 2022.
+The process of diversification commenced in financial year 2019/20 but was delayed due to COVID-19 related volatility being experienced in the markets and was still ongoing during financial year 2022/23.
+Significant steps have been taken towards the Fund's interim-target allocation during the year.
+The revised asset allocation and range guidelines were applied with effect from December 2019, and have been regularly reviewed with the most recent review in February 2022.
+The agreed interim and long-term target allocations are shown in the Asset Allocation table below together with the actual asset allocation at 31 March 2023.

-Asset Class Asset Allocation at 31/03/2022 Range Guideline Fund Specific Benchmark
+Asset Class Asset Allocation at 31/03/2023 Interim Target Range Long-term Target

-% % %
+% % % %

 Growth

-UK Equities 9.3 41-61 8.0
+UK Equities 9.6 8.0 AC EC 7.0

-Overseas Equities 50.0 41-01 43.0
+Overseas Equities 50.0 43.0 46-56 36.0

-Global Pooled - Diversified/Multi-Asset Growth 22.2 14-34 24.0
+Global Pooled - Diversified/Multi-Asset 19.0 24.0 19-29 17.0

+Growth

+Total Growth 78.6 75.0 65-85 60.0

 Income

-Infrastructure Credit 4.2 0-20 5.0
+Infrastructure Credit 4.8 5.0 N/A 10.0

-Private Debt 5.1 0-20 5.0
+Private Debt 8.8 5.0 N/A 10.0

+Total Income 13.6 10.0 N/A 20.0

 Protection

-UK Gilts 4.2 E 0E 7.5
+UK Gilts 3.7 7.5 2.5-12.5 10.0

-UK Index-Linked Gilts 4.4 5-25 7.5
+UK Index-Linked Gilts 3.3 7.5 2.5-12.5 10.0

-Cash 0.6 0-10 0.0
+Cash 0.8 0.0 0-10 0.0

+Total Protection 7.8 15.0 5-25 20.0

-Total 100.00 100.0
+Total 100.00 100.0 100.0

+In time the strategy will transition towards the relevant target allocations.
+As at 31 March 2023 the equities asset allocation was overweight when compared to the target range however, was within the overall range for total growth.
 The Fund has acted to reduce its holdings in growth-seeking assets in favour of funding a new allocation to income generating assets as part of a strategy to further diversify the Fund's investments.
-Nevertheless, holdings in equities still account for 59.3%, with indirect holdings in Diversified Growth and Multi-Asset Growth pooled funds accounting for a further 22.2% of the Fund's portfolio as at 31 March 2022.
-The remaining 18.5 is held in Infrastructure Credit, Private Debt, Bonds and Cash at 4.2%, 5.1%, 8.6% and 0.6% respectively.
+Nevertheless, holdings in equities still account for 59.6%, with indirect holdings in Diversified Growth and Multi-Asset Growth pooled funds accounting for a further 19.0% of the Fund's portfolio as at 31 March 2023.
+The remaining 21.4% is held in Infrastructure Credit, Private Debt, Bonds and Cash at 4.8%, 8.8%, 7.0% and 0.8% respectively.

-Along with new allocations to infrastructure equity and private debt, other changes included an increase in the bonds allocation which is now managed on a passive basis.
+Along with new allocations to infrastructure credit and private debt, other changes included an increase in the bonds allocation which is now managed on a passive basis.
 These changes are intended to reduce the risk profile of the fund and will be matched by a proportionate reduction in growth assets.

 As a result of its exposure to equities, the relative performance of the Fund against its benchmark can be volatile over the short term.
-However, the fund continues to have a strong funding position together with a net contribution from its dealings with members which allows it to take a long-term view across successive investment cycles.
+However, the Fund continues to have a strong funding position together with a net contribution from its dealings with members which allows it to take a long-term view across successive investment cycles.

-The top 10 direct equity holdings within the fund at 31 March 2022 were:
+The top 10 direct equity holdings within the Fund at 31 March 2023 were: